 As competition presents more challenging market conditions, Vietnam’s mobile operators are steadily building their subscriber bases.
-Coming into 2015 the once ‘hot’ market had cooled somewhat and the rate of mobile subscriber growth had eased.
+Into 2016 the once ‘hot’ Vietnam mobile market had cooled somewhat and the rate of subscriber growth had eased considerably.
 The exact disposition of the market was not totally clear as the authorities and other sources issued a range of conflicting statistics.
-In early 2015, based on the best data, the reported number of mobile subscribers had passed 136 million.
+In early 2016, based on the best data, the reported number of mobile subscribers had passed 137 million.

 In this report we provide an overview of the country’s mobile market and the major operators; the report also includes a range of relevant statistics plus scenario forecasts for mobile subscriber growth.